On this day in 1973, Sir George Harriman, former President of the British Leyland Motor Corporation passed away after a short illness, aged 65.

 The centres being set up over the next two years will include Central America, the Caribbean, South America, North Africa, the Middle East, Central Africa and Asia.
 There are already subsidiaries in Europe, the United States, Canada, South Africa, Rhodesia, and Sweden.

 An intensified sales drive in Europe is being directed by Mr Filmer Paradise, head of BMC Europe, based in Lausanne.
 He aims to raise exports to the Common Market from 65,000 units last year to at least 100,000 in 1968.
 In Africa the target is 60,000 (48,000 in 1967), while in North America, where BMC and Jaguar sales operations have been merged for greater strength and economy, sales are planned to rise from 40,000 last year to 50,000 this year and 100,000 within three years.

-He does not question the need for, or even certainty of, greater rationalization of models, once BLMC gets into its stride.
+He does not question the need for, or even certainty of, greater rationalisation of models, once BLMC gets into its stride.

-‘Certainly rationalization comes into our plans.
+‘Certainly rationalisation comes into our plans.
 We shall do as much as we can, in line with the competitiveness of the product, which is what we have been doing within BMC’

 ‘But these are very early days in BLMC’, observes Sir George.

 ‘We haven’t yet got down to discussing the details on which everyone is speculating.
 Certainly anything on the engineering side will take two or three years to work out, but we have very close technical links and will be using all the brains available.’

 Will you continue the policy of ‘badge engineering’?

 ‘One must differentiate between badge-engineering and marques.
 Austin, Morris, Riley, Wolseley, MG, Jaguar, and so on, are marques.
 If you take certain markets, South Africa, for instance, they prefer the name Austin in the family car line.